Free Download

 2.1x

-10-year model
+150-unit model

 A real estate pro forma is a financial projection that estimates a property's income, expenses, and investment returns over a hold period.
 It models gross potential income, vacancy, operating expenses, net operating income (NOI), debt service, and cash flows to calculate returns like IRR, cash-on-cash, and equity multiple.

 Pro forma analysis is the foundation of real estate underwriting.
 Whether you're evaluating a 50-unit multifamily, a self-storage facility, or a retail strip center, the pro forma tells you if the deal makes financial sense.
 It answers the critical question: What returns can I expect, and at what risk?
+For expense benchmarks, refer to the NAA Income & Expense Survey.
+For cap rate assumptions, see CBRE's Cap Rate Survey.

 Template Contents